apache/linkis-website/docs/engine-usage/presto.md

 # execute task
 ./presto-cli --server localhost:8082 --execute 'show tables from system.jdbc'

-# Get the following output to represent the service is available
+# Get the following output to indicate that the service is available
 "attributes"
 "catalogs"
 "columns"